What is the Top Solar Contractors list?

 We also have a Top Solar + Storage Installer list, and more information on how to apply to that sub-list can be found here.

 Developer – A company that secures financing for solar installations, often owning the result, and may or may not build the project, sometimes contracting with local EPCs.

-EPC – Responsible for the engineering, procurement and construction of solar projects.
-Often the primary contractor and will sometimes appoint subcontractors to do construction or electrical work.
+EPC – Responsible for the engineering, procurement and construction of non-residential solar projects.
+Often the primary contractor and will sometimes appoint subcontractors to do aspects of installation or electrical work.

 Electrical Subcontractor – A company that performs specialized work related to the installation of electrical systems, often under contract with the developer or EPC.